MoemenMostafa/button-box-circuitpython/README.md

 2. Install CircuitPython on your Raspberry Pi Pico if not already installed.

-3. Install the required libraries (`adafruit_hid` and `keypad`) on your Raspberry Pi Pico.
+3. Install the required libraries (`adafruit_hid`) on your Raspberry Pi Pico lib folder.

-4. Upload the provided Python script (e.g., `code.py`) to your Raspberry Pi Pico using your preferred method.
+4. Upload the provided Python script to your Raspberry Pi Pico root using your preferred method.

 ## Usage